High-Dimensional Feature Selection by Feature-Wise Kernelized Lasso: Proposed Methods

 \subsection{Computational Properties of HSIC Lasso}

 An important computational property of HSIC Lasso is that the first term in Eq.\eqref{eq:HSIC Lasso-HSIC-relation} can be rewritten as

 where $\textnormal{vec}(\cdot)$ is the vectorization operator.
-This is the same form as plain Lasso with the number of samples $n^2$ and the number of optimization parameters $d$.
+This is the same form as plain Lasso with $n^2$ samples and $d$ features.

-If $d>n^2$ (i.e., high-dimensional feature selection from a small number of training samples), the Lasso optimization technique called the \emph{dual augmented Lagrangian} (DAL) was shown to be computationally highly efficient \cite{JMLR:Tomioka+etal:2011}.
+If $d>n^2$ (i.e., high-dimensional feature selection from a small number of training samples), the Lasso optimization technique called the \emph{dual augmented Lagrangian} (DAL)\footnote{\url{http://www.ibis.t.u-tokyo.ac.jp/ryotat/dal/}} was shown to be computationally highly efficient \citep{JMLR:Tomioka+etal:2011}.
 Because DAL can also incorporate the non-negativity constraint without losing its computational advantages, we can directly use DAL to solve our HSIC Lasso problem.

-When $n^2\ge d$, we may use the FVM formulation and solve the QP problem with non-negative constraint.
+In contrast, when $n^2\ge d$, we may use the either cKTM or FVM (i.e., dual) formulation.

+If the number of samples $n$ is relatively large, the Gaussian kernel computation in HSIC Lasso is expensive.
+Therefore, the overall computation cost of HSIC Lasso is high.
+In addition, since naive implementation of HSIC Lasso requires $n^2 d$ memory space, it is not practical if both $d$ and $n$ are large (e.g., $d > 10000$ and $n > 1000$).
+Here, we propose a table lookup approach to reduce the computation time and memory size.

+More specifically, based on the fact that the Gaussian kernel values depend only on the difference of two input values, we normalize every feature $x$ to have mean zero and unit standard deviation and discretize the difference of two input values into $B$ values (we use $B=4096$ in our implementation).
+Then, we prepare in advance a lookup table of $B$ elements that contain Gaussian kernel values and refer to these values when we compute the Gaussian kernels.
+The centered Gram matrix $\bar{\boldK}$ can be rewritten as